 There is no limit to the number of proposals that may be submitted by a Principal Investigator or by Co-Investigators.
 Proposals should not contain classified information or depend on access or use of classified information or facilities for any portion of the proposed activities.
 The Principal Investigator may withdraw a proposal from consideration at any time prior to the completion of the selection process by contacting the Helpdesk (help@spitzer.caltech.edu).

-Cycle-10 proposal PDF files must be prepared with the SSC-provided Cycle-10 templates.
-The templates are available in Latex and Microsoft Word formats in the online Proposal Kit.
-Proposals not using the Cycle-10 templates will be rejected outright.
+Proposal PDF files must be prepared with the SSC-provided Cycle-11 templates.
+The templates will be available in late August.

 5.1 Proposal Submission Deadlines